Molecular-Biophysics-Database/mbdb-model/models/main/README.md

 Reuse value (a map or enum) in another map:
   * `include`: a map (object) or enumerator to be reused (in the sense of composition)
+  * `nested_include`: should be used if the include occurs inside an array, and where comparison of the individual item within map should be made during searches.

 Identifiers:
   * `person_id`: validates [ORCID] when a valid ORCID is prefixed with the